 At MWI 1.0 I tried to do everything.
 Even when I had 10 people working for me I tried to do way too much.
 I should have given up, but I was stubborn.

 At MWI 2.0 I started out by giving up.
 The first thing I gave up on was sales in the U.S. I looked at sales and told myself “Josh, you’re not very good at this.
 Find someone who is better.”
 I found someone better.
-His name is Corey Blake.
-He’s now my partner at MWI.
+That was Corey.
+He became my partner at MWI.
 Turns out he’s good at a lot more than sales.

 But I was still doing sales in Hong Kong, where I had moved and where we were opening a new office for MWI.
 I tried to give up sales, but it took me a while to find the right person to give it up to.
 I found that person.
 As soon as I gave up sales, it freed up a large chunk of my time.
 I then gave up account management.
 I took “everything I should be doing” and gave it to other people who were better at it than I ever could be.
 90% of what I was doing six months ago I no longer do at all, and the business is better for it.
 I gave up on my business, and it was the best thing I ever did.